aungsias/Eigen/README.md

 1. **Data Retrieval** - Retrieve prices for stocks and indices via `yfinance`.
 3. **Feature Engineering** - Engineered features capture essential market variables: log returns, Sharpe ratios, and lagged features.
 Each feature is validated for stationarity.
 PCA mitigates multicollinearity.
 3. **Target Engineering** - Sectoral returns are the primary targets, calculated as average log returns within each GICS Sector, providing a sector-focused strategy.
 4. **"Model of Models" Architecture** - Utilizes multiple machine learning models.
 Biannually, models are retrained and assessed.
 The top-performing model is chosen via a custom loss function penalizing overpredictions.
 The sector indicated by this model is the investment focus.
+A naïve model, which forecasts future returns based solely on the past six months of returns, is also included to serve as a rudimentary but necessary baseline for model comparison.
 5. **Backtesting** - The selected investment strategy is backtested, accounting for transaction costs, over a historical period to validate its efficacy.

 ## Data